seyoon20087/react-waypoint/README.md

 Inspired by [Waypoints][waypoints], except this little library grooves the [React][react] way.

+## For users

+This package is a fork of the unmaintained `react-waypoint` package to compile to ES6 rather than the provided ES5 preset, which results in smaller bundles.

 ## Demo

 ![Demo of React Waypoint in action](https://raw.github.com/civiccc/react-waypoint/master/react-waypoint-demo.gif)

 [View demo page][demo-page]